-Check our website in late January or early February for information about a possible HPO-HAALSA music talk.
+Check this page our website in late January or early February for information about a possible HPO-HAALSA music talk.

-Check this page in March for informaton concerning a joint HPO-HAALSA music talk in April.
+Check this page our website later in March for information concerning a joint HPO-HAALSA music talk on Wednesday, 5 April.

 |The 22nd Dr. John Rae Lecture : Antarctica — Arnold Zageris | Watch the Video Not Recorded | More..|

 |The Influence of Franz Schubert — Abigail Richardson-Schulte | Watch the Video This event will not be recorded. | More..|